Who is Zambia's president-elect Hakainde Hichilema? | DW | 16.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 After two failed campaigns, Zambian politician Hakainde Hichilema has finally won the presidency.
-But he has to deal with a crippled economy.
-However, experts believe Hichilema's business background could prove pivotal.
+But he has to deal with a devastated economy.
+Experts believe that Hichilema's business background could prove pivotal.

-There was dancing in Zambia's capital Lusaka when it emerged Hakainde Hichilema had won the presidential election.
+There was dancing in Zambia's capital, Lusaka, when it emerged that Hakainde Hichilema had won the presidential election.
 Hichilema beat incumbent President Edgar Lungu by a landslide of almost a million votes.
-Still, there was an anxious wait until midday on Monday, which ended when Lungu conceded defeat.
+Still, there was an anxious wait until midday on Monday, when Lungu conceded defeat.

-On his opening address to the nation, Hichilema promised democratic reforms, investor-friendly economic policies, better debt management, and "zero-tolerance'' to corruption that allegedly characterized Lungu's administration.
+In his opening address to the nation, Hichilema promised democratic reforms, investor-friendly economic policies, better debt management and "zero-tolerance'' for corruption, which had allegedly characterized Lungu's administration.

-"It is in no doubt what the instruction is to all of us (that you) ... elect us to office at a very difficult time," he told supporters in Lusaka.
-"We will not let you down."
+"It is in no doubt what the instruction is to all of us," he told supporters in Lusaka.
+"We will not let you down," he said.

 Born into a low-income family in southern Zambia, Hichilema has cast himself as a self-made businessman who worked hard at school to win a government bursary to attend the University of Zambia.

 He graduated with a degree in economics and business administration.
 Hichilema continued his studies abroad at the University of Birmingham, earning an MBA.
 He returned to Zambia and led the Zambian operations of Coopers and Lybrand - later part of PricewaterhouseCoopers and Grant Thornton.
 His business portfolio diversified and now includes property management, financial consultancy, and tourism.
 Additionally, Hichilema owns one of Zambia's biggest cattle herds and cattle ranching.
-On the latter, Hichilema said in May, "I'm just a cattle boy... it's a childhood love," and that he is "an ordinary citizen, an ordinary African."
+About the latter, Hichilema said in May that "I'm just a cattle boy. ...
+It's a childhood love."
+He said he was "an ordinary citizen, an ordinary African."

-But for analysts, Hichilema's rise to Zambia's business elite and considerable wealth made him an outsider to win an election.
+But, for analysts, Hichilema's rise to Zambia's business elite and considerable wealth made him an outsider in the election.
 He has contested six elections in total.
 His five previous presidential campaigns ended in defeat.
 He first ran for the presidency in 2006 as a member of the United Party for National Development (UPND), an organization he also partly bankrolled.
 But this year, buoyed by the endorsement of Zambia's other opposition parties against incumbent Lungu and an ailing Zambian economy, Hichilema won the election convincingly.

 "The number one focus of the people who voted for him is economic recovery," Nic Cheeseman, professor of democracy at the University of Birmingham, told DW from Lusaka.
 According to Cheeseman, the long-term economic decline and Zambia's critical debt situation led to the downfall of Lungu's government.